 Since nearly the beginning of the epidemic, efforts aimed at women have included a focus on preventing transmission from mother to infant.
 In 1994, the federal 076 trial found that zidovudine (AZT) provided to pregnant women during pregnancy and delivery resulted in a dramatic reduction in risk of transmission from an infected pregnant woman to her fetus.

-The AIDS/HIV Program has collaborated closely with the Wisconsin Association for Perinatal Care, members of the Wisconsin Chapter of the American College of Obstetric and Gynecology, the Wisconsin Chapter of the American Academy of Pediatrics, and other professional groups in promoting routine prenatal counseling and voluntary testing for HIV.
 The Wisconsin AIDS/HIV Program developed advisory materials for prenatal care providers as well as consumer education materials for pregnant women.
 In 1995-96, the AIDS/HIV Program contracted with the Medical College of Wisconsin to provide in-service training to physicians and other medical providers to ensure that pregnant women were offered HIV counseling and testing and if identified as HIV-infected, offered AZT and other appropriate treatment.

 Efforts to prevent HIV transmission in women focus on those in the sex industry, those currently in or recently released from correctional facilities, women who abuse alcohol and drugs, and pregnant and parenting adolescents.
 Strategies to reach women at risk include facilitator- and peer-led group sessions, street and community outreach, and individual risk-reduction counseling.

-Since early in the epidemic, two strategies have been critical to reaching HIV-infected persons--HIV counseling and testing, and partner counseling and referral services.
+Since early in the epidemic, two strategies have been critical to reaching HIV-infected persons: HIV counseling and testing, and partner counseling and referral services.
 Recently, prevention case management is being provided to reach HIV-infected persons continuing to engage in risky behaviors.

 HIV counseling and testing offers individuals an opportunity to know their serostatus.
 As part of counseling and testing services, individuals who learn they are HIV-infected can access timely medical and support services and can change behavior in order to reduce the risk of infecting others.

-Partner services, formerly known as "partner counseling and referral services" and previously as "partner notification," has been the primary HIV prevention strategy aimed at reducing transmission from persons who know they are HIV-infected.
+Partner services, formerly known as "partner counseling and referral services" and previously as "partner notification," have been the primary HIV prevention strategy aimed at reducing transmission from persons who know they are HIV-infected.
 Sexual and needle-sharing partners of HIV-infected persons are contacted, without revealing the identity of the source patient, and advised that they may have been infected.
 They are encouraged to seek HIV counseling and testing services.